This is Post 24 in the ‘Meditation Guidance’ series. Summaries of the other articles in this series can be found by clicking here.

 Seven Subtle Bodies – including the Physical Body

-I have also been capitalising the words Physical Body in order to emphasise that I am talking about the first subtle body in the common spiritual anatomy model that sees the body as made up of seven subtle bodies (that I introduced in a previous post – here).
-In this model, which I am sure most readers will be familiar with, even the Physical Body is recognised as a subtle body – or at least as a body that behaves in some ways as if it is ‘subtle’ or energetic, rather that purely physical.
+I have been capitalising the words Physical Body in order to emphasise that I am talking about the first subtle body in the conventional Indian / Himalayan spiritual anatomy model, which sees the body as made up of seven subtle bodies (that I introduced in a previous post – here).
+In this model, which I am sure most readers will be familiar with, even the Physical Body is recognised as a subtle body – or at least as a body that behaves in some ways as if it is ‘subtle’ or energetic, rather than purely physical.

 As I started to explain in a previous post (here), the subtle bodies have opposite polarities in men and women – an understanding that is extremely valuable for the meditator.
 The Physical Body is the most obvious and easy to remember in this regard, since the polarity of this subtle body is usually the same as the gender of the person – that is yin in women, and yang in men.
 Although the difference between male and female styles of embodiment are a familiar reality, it is valuable for us to start to consciously acknowledge the experiential implications of this for our practice of meditation.